savonet/book/workflow.md

 to your users/listeners if you expect many of them.
 In this case, you should use it as a backend/middle-end and have some kind of caching between harbor and the final user.

-#### Examples

-TODO:

-- a button to play an sfx (#476) such as Wilhelm scream
-- show the metadata of the last song
-- change metadata
-- allow any server command

 Monitoring and testing
 ----------------------